Wigdo/cv/index.md

 ## Work Experience

 <b>Warlows Legal </b> March 2021 - present
 <p>Warlows Legal is a boutique law firm which specialises in charities law and commercial law.
-At the firm I have been involved in drafting company constitutions for companies limited by guarantee, making applications to the Australian Charities and Not-for-profit Commission and1 liaising with the Australian Taxation Office.
+At the firm I have been involved in drafting company constitutions for companies limited by guarantee, making applications to the Australian Charities and Not-for-profit Commission and liaising with the Australian Taxation Office.
 I have been involved in the creation of Private Ancillary Funds, Public Benevolent Institutions and Health Promotion Charities.
 </p>